Settings and Security

 You can create secondary logons to allow someone else to manage your TAP account.
 The person with the secondary logon only sees the accounts and can perform the actions you give them access to.
 Each user should have a unique logon.

-In previous versions of TAP, you could have “Additional” logons.
-You can still use and manage Additional logons, but you can’t add new ones.
-Instead, add a secondary logon, if needed.
+Note: In previous versions of TAP, you could have “additional” logons.
+You can still use and manage additional logons, but you can’t add new ones.
+Add anyone new as a secondary logon instead.

 To add a secondary logon